HemantKArya/BloomeeTunes/README.md

  ![BloomeeTunes](./assets/icons/Bloomee_Logo_cover.png)
 # **Bloomee Music 🌸🎶**

-Bloomee is my experimental Flutter project, a music app designed to bring you ad-free tunes from various sources and learn Flutter for My future projects.
+Bloomee is my experimental Flutter project, a music app to learn Flutter for My future projects and designed to bring you ad-free tunes from various sources.
 Dive into a world of limitless music from platforms like YouTube and Jio Saavn, with more sources blooming soon! 🌼🎵

 Actually i needed it...was frustrated with Ad-based Music Player 😉😎